IQ404/study-notes/README.md

 ❓ Are adjacent layers in SNodeTree always be adjacent in memory?
 (Probably not, in light of the way we write SOA in taichi)

+❓ Are all leaf layers for a field be adjacent in memory?
+(I think this could result in better memory access)

 The default layout for a taichi field (i.e. define field directly, without using `ti.root`) is row-major.

 We can use struct-`for` loop to traverse a taichi field (as usual) constructed from `ti.root`.
 The taichi compiler will automatically deduce the underlying data layout of a taichi field and apply the same order for data access.